 The low back pain and spinal curve started gradually.
 Over time it has progressed such that the pain is now constant and you tilt to one side.
 Conservative care, medications, and steroids have not helped.
 Your doctor thinks that you have scoliosis.
 What is Degenerative Scoliosis?
 How is it diagnosed?
 What are the symptoms of Degenerative Scoliosis?
 How is it measured?
 Can Degenerative Scoliosis be reversed?
 What are the treatment options?
-Are there new non-surgical treatment options?
+Are there new non-surgical treatment options for back pain?
 What is a Percutaneous Scolioplasty?
 Let’s dig in.

 Degenerative Scoliosis, also known as Adult-onset Scoliosis, is a medical condition that involves a side bending in the spine.
 The bending can be mild, moderate, or severe with side-bending to either the right or the left.
 The term degenerative means generalized wear and tear and is common as we get older.
 Degenerative scoliosis is the curvature of the spine that occurs as a result of degeneration of the discs, small joints, and building blocks.
 The Degenerative Scoliosis curve is often located in the low back and forms a ‘C” shape.
 There is a convex and a concave side.
 The convex side is the open side where it curves outward.
 The concave side is opposite the convex side, is smaller, and curves inward.